 Early Initiation and Facilitating Engagement

-Early engagement within communities is often centered around the most passionate members given the less explicit value on offer to the masses.
+Early engagement within online communities is often centered around the most passionate members given the less explicit value on offer to the masses.
 Early members tend to be motivated by community administrators and develop shared value for the community and accelerate growth.
 Identifying ambassadors to take the conversation forward or affinity groups where pockets of engagement can develop will grow the member base and help reach the ROI inflection point faster.

-‘Advanced Communities’ create more value by enabling more ‘search and discover’ activity, leading to increased revenue.
+‘Advanced Online Communities’ create more value by enabling more ‘search and discover’ activity, leading to increased revenue.
 The more intrigue instilled in members by features of your platform and/or community and how that can transform into connection and value, the more they will offer in return.

 Percentage of communities that have formal advocacy

 Initial input and management of the community will invariably fall to the administrator, whose job it must be to provide truly valued content.
 Enticed and empowered by this, members will increase their level of contribution while the information relevancy and volume trends upwards too.
 If systems are in place that enable users to create their own events, chapter programs, groups, and content, the speed of community growth will accelerate exponentially.

 Eventually a threshold is reached where user generated content, preferred by members, outweighs that by community administrators and community costs begin to reduce markedly.
 This then allows for investment to focus less on generating value and more on its curation.

 Although curating is the end goal, a closed community with the right checks and balances is important.
 The safety of a community is governed by the administrator and a secured platform benefits members with the knowledge that moderators are active and have their best interests in mind.

 One interesting byproduct of a successful community is how it can impact the organization positively by propelling change in interdepartmental and intraorganizational processes.